undergrad-partner-school

 Test Scores

-Out of the number of applicants who submitted test scores, the percentage of first-time, first-year degree-seeking students who submitted SAT scores was 61% and ACT scores 7%.
-3% of the freshmen submitted SAT composite scores between 1,400 and 1,600, 25% between 1,200 and 1,399, 51% between 1,000 and 1,199, 20% between 800 and 999, and 1% between 600 and 799.
+61% of first-time, first-year degree-seeking students submitted their SAT scores for admission, and 7% submitted ACT scores, out of the overall number of those who submitted test scores.
+3% of the first-year students submitted SAT composite scores between 1,400 and 1,600, 25% between 1,200 and 1,399, 51% between 1,000 and 1,199, 20% between 800 and 999, and 1% of the students between 600 and 799.
 The percent of incoming freshmen who submitted ACT Composite scores in the range between 30-36 was 6.49, 36.78 between 24-29, 40.38 in the range between 18-23, 15.63 between 12-17, and 0.72 between 6-11.

 Deadlines